-The diagnosis of hydrop fetalis will be made if the ultrasound reveals abnormal amounts of fluid in two or more areas of your baby’s body.
-The ultrasound may also reveal other signs associated with hydrop fetalis, including a large amount of amniotic fluid, a thickened placenta, and an enlarged heart, liver or spleen.
+The diagnosis of hydrops fetalis will be made if the ultrasound reveals abnormal amounts of fluid in two or more areas of your baby’s body.
+The ultrasound may also reveal other signs associated with hydrops fetalis, including a large amount of amniotic fluid, a thickened placenta, and an enlarged heart, liver or spleen.

 To distinguish non-immune from immune hydrops, the mother’s blood will be tested for the presence of antibodies associated with red blood cell incompatibility.

 The prenatal management of babies with hydrops fetalis starts with acquiring as much information about the condition’s severity and underlying cause as early as possible.
 A thorough history of the mother’s health will be obtained to screen for infections or other possible factors related to the mother’s health that can lead to fetal anemia and hydrops fetalis.
 We will also gather information through the use of several different technologies, including high-resolution fetal ultrasonography, fetal echocardiography and amniocentesis.

 What is high-resolution fetal ultrasonography?

 High-resolution fetal ultrasonography is a non-invasive test performed by one of our ultrasound specialists.
 The test uses reflected sound waves to create images of your baby within the womb.
 We will use ultrasonography to identify possible birth defects related to hydrops fetalis, as well as to follow the development of your baby’s internal organs and overall growth throughout the pregnancy.
 The test will also allow us to keep track of the amount of amniotic fluid surrounding your baby, as well as how well blood is flowing through the umbilical cord and within your baby’s other blood vessels.
 Blood flow within the middle cerebral artery (MCA) in the brain will help us to determine if there is evidence of fetal anemia.